HITRUST v11 validated assessments provide a comprehensive overview of this critical framework for information security.

 - i1 certification has additional requirement statements and evaluative elements because it is a higher-level certification than e1.
-Organizations that have direct access to systems or apps that include electronic protected health information (ePHI), or personally identifiable information (PII) and store, process, or transmit such sensitive data should pursue at least an i1 certification.
-As a moderate assurance certification, the HITRUST i1 certification can demonstrate a greater level of security and compliance posture than the e1.
+Organizations with direct access to systems or apps that include electronic protected health information (ePHI), or personally identifiable information (PII) and store, process, or transmit such sensitive data should pursue at least an i1 certification.
+As a moderate assurance certification, the HITRUST i1 certification can demonstrate a greater security and compliance posture than the e1.

 - Obtaining i1 certification may be required of some organizations by their customers or partners.
 For instance, the HIPAA Security Rule mandates that business partners and covered entities put administrative, physical, and technical protections in place to protect ePHI. i1 certification is one of the HITRUST certifications that provide a thorough framework for demonstrating compliance.

 - By identifying and addressing potential risks and vulnerabilities, the i1 assessment can help organizations strengthen their information security and compliance posture.
 An organization’s security controls are evaluated and scored as part of the certification process, which can help identify gaps and weaknesses that need to be remediated.

 Obtaining an i1 HITRUST certification can assist organizations in meeting regulatory obligations, demonstrating a better degree of security and compliance, and strengthening their information security and compliance posture.
 For an organization with experience in other information security assurance models (e1, SOC 2, PCI-DSS, ISO 27001, etc.), the i1 is a great next step.
 It offers moderate assurance over an organization’s information security practices and encourages basic documentation.

 An organization would select an r2 HITRUST Certification over an i1 for different reasons: